List of Iron Chef episodes: 1994

 This is the first rematch episode.

+The challenger was an amateur High School teacher at Kanagawa Kamigo High School.

+This and the next two consecutive episodes were the first appearances of recurring challenger Toshiro Kandagawa and his faction, with Kandagawa himself taking center stage in his third appearance.

 Sakai's first battle as Iron Chef.

 This is the first episode to feature a female challenger.

 Last episode broadcast in a 30-timeslot on Sunday nights at 10:30 p.m.

 From here on out, the show was broadcast in a 45-minute timeslot on Friday nights at 11:00 p.m.
-This episode was never dubbed in english, and is not widely available.
+The cooking time was extended to 90 minutes for this battle.
+Michiba earned five consecutive wins as of this battle.

+Season 4 of Food Network's dub consisted of two Iron Chef spotlight specials, followed by the April 15 to September 23, 1994 episodes, though for unknown reasons, August 19 and 26 were switched.

+The challenger was the first Sushi chef.

+Sakai earned five consecutive wins as of this battle.